How Behavioral Training Reduces Risk in High-Stakes Environments

 Douglas stresses that it’s not a tattletale program, and no one is ever called out or embarrassed.

-“Having a full circle of communication is important,” Pattimore says.
+“Having a full circle of communication is important,” Douglas says.
 “Employees can say whatever they feel is going to help them, because at the end of the day, they’re the ones who have to believe in it.”

 Because workers know their observations are valued and that there will be action based on their input, participation is very high and buy-in is strong.

 A safety-focused mindset really comes in handy when Innovator is in a pinch — which is exactly what happened with the massive Husky project.

 “We had approximately 30 people working on the Husky project for six to eight months.
-Then, in March we went up to 500-plus people,” Pattimore says.
+Then, in March we went up to 500-plus people,” Douglas says.
 “We went from a construction-support role to being the top contractor on the site, and there was no time to spend getting every person up to speed.”

 This didn’t mean Innovator let safety training slip through the cracks.
-In fact, Pattimore and her group went above and beyond to ensure everyone was ready.
+In fact, Innovator went above and beyond to ensure everyone was ready.
 They dedicated 30 safety personnel to on-site coverage — 24 hours a day, seven days a week.

-“Because we didn’t have an extra week or 10 days to get our workers up to speed in a classroom setting, we made ourselves available to the workers 24 hours a day, offered extensive orientations, and coached everyone in the field,” she says.
+“Because we didn’t have an extra week or 10 days to get our workers up to speed in a classroom setting, we made ourselves available to the workers 24 hours a day, offered extensive orientations, and coached everyone in the field,” he says.

 Their dedication made an impression; the crews knew the safety group’s priority was to ensure everyone went home safely, and that made the project a success.

-“There were a lot of challenges, but we pulled together and completed the project,” Pattimore says.
-“It was one of the most successful projects I’ve seen in a while.”
+“There were a lot of challenges, but we pulled together and completed the project,” Douglas says.
+“It was one of the most successful projects in terms of safety, I’ve seen in a while.”

 Responsibility equals power

 Obviously, onboarding 500 people at once isn’t ideal.
 However, the success of the project demonstrates just how well behavioral safety works at Innovator.